 So these guys make their money with their fancy cameras.
-They’re making advertising money from the likes of Canon, Nikon, and Ziess to promote their products in a positive way.
+They’re making advertising money from the likes of Canon, Nikon, and Zeiss to promote their products positively.

-This means that they’re going to rag on smartphone photography.
+This promotion means that they’re going to rag on smartphone photography.

-At the same time, photography tips – and by that we mean good photography tips – are pretty much the same regardless of if you’re using a $3,500 DSLR camera or a smartphone camera.
+At the same time, photography tips are pretty much the same regardless of if you’re using a $3,500 DSLR camera or a smartphone camera.

-You’ll have to pick and choose tips and tricks that are applicable to smartphone photography, but the needles that you’ll find in the haystacks are certainly worth a little hard work.
+You’ll have to pick and choose tips and tricks that apply to smartphone photography, but the needles that you’ll find in the haystacks are undoubtedly worth a little hard work.

 So, now you have some additional sources of knowledge and inspiration as you continue on your smartphone photography journey.
 At the same time, we also have a little more additional wisdom to pass on to help cut through the B.S. (because, well, there’s always B.S.).

-Keep what is taught to you in the back of your mind and you’ll surely take better photos.
+Keep what you’ve learned in the back of your mind, and you’ll surely take better photos.